intel/idxd-driver/Documentation/driver-api/dmaengine/client.rst

    the documentation in include/linux/dmaengine.h for a more complete description of this API.

-   This can be used in conjunction with dma_async_is_complete() and the cookie returned from dmaengine_submit() to check for completion of a specific DMA transaction.
+   This can be used with the cookie returned from dmaengine_submit() to check for completion of a specific DMA transaction.

    .. note::